jingzizhang/SegmentEcho/README.md

 ## Acknowledgement

+- We thank Prof. Fabien Scalzo for all his guidance and support.

-- We thank Dr. Mirela Tuzovic for providing the dataset and insight that greatly assisted the project.
+- We also thank Dr. Mirela Tuzovic for providing the dataset and insight that greatly assisted the project.

 - The main code framework is borrowed from: